-10

-The Transfer Type field shall be set to 0 to indicate the MSDU transfer takes place in a single frame or shall be set 1 to indicate the MSDU transfer takes place in a fragment sequence.
+Figure 12: More Fragments Frame

+Y.y.1.3 – RTS/CTS Processing using DTC IE frames

 If the Transfer Type field value indicates an MSDU in a single frame:

-The RTS/CTS Control field shall be set to 0 to indicate that no RTS/CTS handshake is required and the MSDU is carried in the frame payload of the current frame.
+The RTS/CTS Control field set to 0 indicates that no RTS/CTS handshake is required and the MSDU is carried in the current DTC IE frame.
 The RTS/CTS field is not used and should be set to 0.

-The RTS/CTS Control field shall be set to 1 to indicate that an RTS/CTS handshake is required before the MSDU can be sent:
+The RTS/CTS Control field set to 1 indicates that an RTS/CTS handshake is required before the MSDU can be sent:

-The RTS/CTS field shall be set to 0 to indicate the current frame is an RTS handshake
+The RTS/CTS field set to 0 indicates the current frame is an RTS handshake.
+The Total MSDU Size field must be set to the size of the entire proposed MSDU transmission.
+The MSDU payload field is omitted.

 The RTS/CTS field shall be set to 1 to indicate the current frame is a CTS handshake.
+If the Total MSDU Size matches the field received in the RTS, the transfer is agreed.
+Otherwise, the CTS Total MSDU Size contains a counter proposal on transfer size from the destination.
+Transmission of the actual MSDU Payload must not occur until a CTS is received matching the RTS.

+Once the RTS/CTS Total MSDU Size are in agreement, the sender shall use the Single MSDU frame with RTS/CTS Control set to 0 and the agreed Total MSDU Size to transfer the MSDU Payload to the destination.

 The Protocol ID field shall be set to the value of the {insert reference to Protocol ID Authority} identifier for the source/destination MAC Client protocol handler for the MSDU.

-The Fragment Transaction ID, Number of Fragments and Total MSDU Size fields are not present in the DTC IE.

-If the Transfer Type field value indicates an MSDU transaction in a sequence of fragments:
+If the Transfer Type field value indicates an MSDU transaction in a sequence of fragments (Fragment Transaction Request):

 The RTS/CTS Control field shall be set to 1.